An Ideas Log

 Brecon Beacons, Powys

 A weekend visit to Abergavenny in June 2014 had me reach the tops of Sgyryd Fawr and Sugar Loaf on consecutive days during a spell of hot summer weather.
 Nearby Blorenge and Ysyryd Fach could be excuses for a follow up sometime but it is the hills near Brecon itself that have been more neglected with only a single visit to them during November 2006.
 They looked nice then so I am looking for a variation on that trot for another occasion.
-Even more overlooked is the wilder Black Mountain hills to the west though a longer stay would help with exploring these.
-Other route ideas include one that extends from Llangattock that I spotted in an issue of TGO and Pontneddfechan’s waterfalls.
+Even more overlooked is the wilder Black Mountain hills to the west and a tour around that way by bus has identified both starting points and transport options.
+Other route ideas include one that extends from Llangattock that I spotted in an issue of TGO magazine and Pontneddfechan’s waterfalls.

 Llantysilio Mountain, Llangollen, Denbighshire